RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Comparison to other cluster catalogs

-Of greater scientific interest than the small fraction of redshift outliers is the question what 2RXS selected clusters matched to ACT-DR5 do we miss in our 90\% pure MARDELS sample.
+Of greater scientific interest than the small fraction of redshift outliers is the question what 2RXS selected clusters matched to ACT-DR5 do we miss in our 90\% pure RASS-MCMF sample.
 Looking at the ACT masses and redshifts of those systems unconfirmed systems, we find three ACT clusters that are massive enough that they should be well above our selection thresholds.
 Of those three, two-- ACT-CL J0105.0+0201 and ACT-CL J2248.5-1606-- were already found to be missing in comparison to the MCXC catalog.
+In case of ACT-CL J2248.5-1606 being one of two two clusters lying in the patchy region where only $gi$-band data are available.
 The last cluster-- ACT-CL J1355.1+0430 ($z=0.185$)-- is a more complicate case.
 Our analysis finds an additional cluster at $z=0.81$ with richness $\lambda=68$ at the ACT position, suggesting this is the correct counterpart compared to the $\lambda=17$ system at lower redshift.
 In addition, we find a good QSO point like counterpart for this 2RXS source.
 Placing the ACT cluster at $z=0.81$ would likely put the cluster out of reach for 2RXS.
+The ACT catalog also contains a note about this cluster, indicating this it might be a projected system.
 The good AGN counterpart further supports that the 2RXS match is indeed a point source instead of a massive cluster.
 The remaining ACT matches show typically low masses, where scatter in the mass-richness relation could explain why these systems do not make our selection cut.